 - Undergraduate student or recent graduate majoring in a relevant field (e.g., Japan/East Asia Studies, Int’l Relations)

-- Interest in Japan and US-Japan relations
+- Interest in international affairs including developments in Asia, Japan, and US-Japan relations

 - Strong written and oral communications skills